 The Environment and Liveability Strategy has identified climate change as a key consideration when planning for growth and development on the Sunshine Coast which will be exposed to increases in temperature, more extreme rainfall events, changes in the frequency and magnitude of climate events such as cyclones, flooding and drought, and the development of a drier climate.
-These factors can influence the location and design of major public buildings on the Sunshine Coast (SCC 2017: 11-13, 79-81).
+These factors can influence the location and design of major public buildings on the Sunshine Coast or demand design strategies to mitigate climate change risks (SCC 2017: 11-13, 79-81).